mediabuff/OneDriveAccess/README.md

 UWP sample that accessing OneDrive with using C++/CX

-This code use only C++/CX and UWP API. it does not use .NET. it support the architectures x64/x86/ARM.
+This code use only C++/CX and UWP API. it does not use .NET.
+Also this code don't use Casablanca(CPP REST SDK).
+It is simpl code. it support the architectures x64/x86/ARM.
 Of course this sample work well on Windows Phone(Windows 10 Moblie). this project shows the method that access OneDrive. ex) sign-in, upload file, download file...